 In some cases, doctors may also monitor intracranial pressure or conduct a motor exam to assess for any nerve or muscle damage.

-Can You Sue Your Employer for a Slip and Fall Accident at Work
+Can I Sue My Employer For A Slip And Fall Accident at Work?

 It’s important to note that personal injury claims can vary depending on individual circumstances, so it’s important to work with an experienced personal injury lawyer who can provide tailored advice for your specific case.